mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 peach
 ```

-At the bottom of the Editor page, type `Added peach` as the commit message then click on **Commit changes**.
+At the bottom of the *Editor* page, type `Added peach` as the commit message then click on **Commit changes**.

 ![image-20210530202434264](img/image-20210530202434264.png)

 ### Fixing conflict between remote and local repo

-We now have separate commits made the local and remote repos.
+We now have separate commits made to the local and remote repos.
 We will first attempt a push from the local repo.

 ```BASH
 $ git push